stormpath/stormpath-documentation/source/auth_n.rst

 #.
 On the main "Details" page, you will see "Authorized Callback URIs".
 You should include here a list of the URLs that your users will be redirected to at the end of the SAML authentication flow.

 #.
-Next click on **Account Stores** in the navigation pane.
+Next click on **Account Stores** in the left-side navigation pane.

 #.
 Once you are on your Application's Account Stores page, click **Add Account Store**.
 This will bring up the "Map Account Store" dialog.

 #.
-Ensure that you are in the "Directories" tab and select your SAML Directory from the list.
+Ensure that you are in the "Directories" tab and select your Ping Identity Directory from the list.

 #.
 Click **Create Mappings**.